ivanoats/IvanoatsUW/source/_posts/2011-12-05-testing-ruby-on-rails-obfuscated-email-addresses-in-rspec.markdown

 categories: rspec, email, ruby on rails, testing
 ---

-{% img left /images/nospam.jpg 164 200 %} You may have known that Ruby on Rails can protect email addresses that you have on your web pages with the mail_to helper.
+{% img left /images/nospam.jpg 164 200 %} You may have known that Ruby on Rails can protect email addresses that you have on your web pages with the [mail_to](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-mail_to) view helper.
 But how do you test email obfuscation in your RSpec view tests?

 To obfuscate an email address in a rails view, you can simply add encode: "javascript" to your mail_to helper.